robinandeer/robinandeer.github.io/source/blog/2015-03-16-in-response-to-about-motivation.html.md

 -------------
 Definitely read the [original article][about] and thank you for letting me share my response.
 Do reach out on [Twitter][twitter] or comment on [Hacker News][hacker] if you feel inspired to do so.

+<a href="https://news.ycombinator.com/submit" class="hn-button" data-title="In response to “About motivation”" data-url="http://www.robinandeer.com/blog/2015/03/16/in-response-to-about-motivation/" data-count="horizontal">Vote on Hacker News</a>

 [about]: http://mussol.org/2015/03/15/about-motivation/